 - SpringBoard must be the core instructional curriculum, with SpringBoard instruction, practice, and assessment components implemented faithfully

-- You must have gone to a face-to-face training or completed the SpringBoard Digital Professional Learning modules
+- You must have gone to a face-to-face institute or workshop or completed the SpringBoard Digital Professional Learning modules

 How to Apply

-The next application window opens in the fall.
-Check back then for more details about the application process and how to submit your application online.
+We are currently modifying our application process.
+Check back later for more details about the application process and how to submit your application online.

 Meet Our Teachers of Distinction